aws/sagemaker-hyperpod-cli/README.md

 * `job-name` (string) - Required.
 The name of the job.
 * `job-kind` (string) - Optional.
 The training job kind.
 The job types currently supported are `kubeflow` and `PyTorchJob`.
 * `namespace` (string) - Optional.
 The namespace to use.
-If not specified, this command uses the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the EKS cluster in your AWS account.
-The default value is `default`.
+If not specified, this command uses the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) of the Amazon EKS cluster associated with the SageMaker HyperPod cluster in your AWS account.
 * `image` (string) - Required.
 The image used when creating the training job.
 * `pull-policy` (enum) - Optional.
 The policy to pull the container image.
 Valid values are `Always`, `IfNotPresent`, and `Never`, as available from the PyTorchJob.
 The default is `Always`.
 * `command` (string) - Optional.
 The command to run the entrypoint script.
 Currently, only `torchrun` is supported, and the CLI will restrict it to only `torchrun`.